NVIDIA/ncore/docs/conversions/colmap/colmap.rst

 ----------

 The converter uses NCore V4's component-based architecture.
-Each COLMAP scene is parsed from a ``sparse/0/`` binary directory and written to NCore format via :class:`~ncore.data.v4.SequenceComponentGroupsWriter` with specialized component writers for poses, intrinsics, cameras, and optionally a virtual lidar.
+Each COLMAP scene is parsed from a COLMAP reconstruction directory (default: ``sparse/0/``) and written to NCore format via :class:`~ncore.data.v4.SequenceComponentGroupsWriter` with specialized component writers for poses, intrinsics, cameras, and optionally a virtual lidar.